shubhamgupta1017/Computer-system-assignment/lab03/CS207_lab03/Readme.md

 ### Time Measurement

-To measure the execution time of a command, using classic isolated technique **Example:**
+To measure the execution time of a command, using classic isolated technique:

+**Example:**
 ```bash
 cd bin